RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-10-a-portable-hack-for-parallella.markdown

 ###Portability Needed
 Fast forward a few decades.
 We now have the Raspberry Pi, BeagleBone Black, and Parallella.
 Wonderful devices with one flaw in common: No portability.
 That's when I had a flashback to my days with the 5036.

 I bought a $35 technician box from Home Depot and I ripped out the insides.
 Micro Center had 720p LCD monitors on sale for $90, so I bought one of those.
 I didn't want to spend the extra bucks for a 1080p LCD because you never know how something like this might work out!
 Finally, I topped everything off with a $25 keyboard/trackpad combo from Amazon.
 The result appears in the photo at the top of this article.
+Special thanks to Ericka [last name unknown] from Home Depot who gave me tons of ideas on how to securely fasten the monitor to the case.

 ###Why?
 Why did I spend the time and money to assemble this kit?
 It's all about learning.
 Devs learn more when we interact with other devs - people who are learning some of the same things that we're wrestling with.
 And sometimes the things we need to learn are too new for books.